Pythoneers-Catolica/Python-Workshops/README.md

 ## Contents

 - **Session 0 — Setup & Orientation**
-  Installing Anaconda and VS Code, introduction to Python, why we use it in finance and automation, what Jupyter Notebooks are, and your very first `print()` statement.
+  1. Installing Anaconda and VS Code.
+  2. Introduction to Python.
+  3. Why we use Python in finance and automation.
+  4. What are Jupyter Notebooks.
+  5. Your very first `print()` statement.

 - *(More sessions will be added as the workshop progresses...)*